 Director of Public Affairs at Arkansas PBS, 36-year broadcasting veteran, photographer, interested in radio, TV and railroad history, author and host of the book and podcast series Rock Island Railroad in Arkansas.

 On the web since 2002, this is the online home of broadcasting news veteran Michael Hibblen.
 I've worked for newspapers, radio and TV stations around the country, with this website telling the story of my career, including audio, photos and videos.
 Also featured are various interests I've researched, primarily about radio and railroads.
-Today I'm Director of Public Affairs at Arkansas PBS, overseeing production of the program "Arkansas Week" and the streaming of events on the Arkansas Citizens Access Network.
+Today I'm Director of Public Affairs at Arkansas PBS, overseeing production of "Arkansas Week" and the streaming of events on the Arkansas Citizens Access Network.
+The posts on this site are my own and do not necessarily reflect the views of Arkansas PBS or my former employers.

 My Book